State plans to spend $80 million in federal funds to update antiquated unemployment system

 The department’s plan to modernize the state’s unemployment system, which uses 60-year-old COBOL computing language, is the latest effort by the state to address ongoing concerns surrounding DWD’s ability to quickly and effectively process, adjudicate and pay out unemployment claims to Wisconsinites across the state — including some who have reported waiting months for payment.

-“In terms of guarantees, I think we’re putting all of the systems in place to ensure, to the best of our ability, that we are able to respond quickly to any changes we see in the future," she added.

-State officials said Flexion was chosen through a competitive RFP process that brought in 18 submissions.
+State officials said Flexion was chosen through a competitive request-for-proposals process that brought in 18 submissions.

 Neeraj Kulkarni, DWD chief information officer, said department officials will begin creating an implementation roadmap with Flexion to plan out IT updates and claimants should be able to notice initial changes to the state’s unemployment system “very soon.”